franck-art/kubernetes-playbook/kubernetes_role_cluster/README.md

 ` ansible-playbook --private-key vars/devops.pem  -i hosts  launch.yml `

 3. Command to Join cluster node (worker node)
-* copy     the command in **/home/centos/join_message** file in the end of file and and execute the command in the worker-node
+* copy     the command in **/home/centos/join_message** file in the end of file and and execute the command in the *worker-node*

+4. Open the ports: **6443 and 8285**

-4. Verify the connection between master and node
+5. Verify the connection between master and node

    ```
       **sudo kubectl get nodes**